kleineluka/modnamedhana/README.md

 - Multiple ways to engage the path, and different endings for the path.
 - New stats to manage!
 It's not just about building friendship, but also raising Hana's trust and self-esteem.
 - Lots of words! ~~word count coming soon..ish..~~
-- Use of GLSL shaders to add cool effects!
+- Expansion on the original codebase (libraries, GLSL shaders, etc.) to add some immersive effects!
 - Open-source and community-driven!
 You are free to help.. please help..

 # Install 🪄
-- Coming soon!
-Please refer to the current status at the top of the page.
+- Coming when the mod is released... please refer to the current status at the top of the page.
 - You have two options to install:
   - Installer **(Suggested)**: Automatically create a new game copy with the mod or patch your existing.
   - Manual: Download the mod content and replace/move files yourself.